TareqK/Compiler-Construction-Course/Notes/introduction.markdown

 and written languages is that the rules are hard ie there are no exceptions to rules.

-This leads us to a general defenition:
+This leads us to a general definition:

-	A Programming language is
+>A Programming language is
 a system of signs used
 by a person to communicate
 with the computer machine.

-Or a more specific defenition:
+Or a more specific definition:

-	A Programming language is
+>A Programming language is
 a notational system  for
 describing **COMPUTATION**
 in **MACHINE READABLE** and
 **HUMAN READABLE** form.

-There are three Key concepts in this defenition:
+There are three Key concepts in this definition:

 1. Computation

 All what computers about.
 This is everything that happens in a computer on a low level regardless of the application.
-Everything we know in programming is eventually simplified into small computational operations(Arithematic operations).
+Everything we know in programming is eventually simplified into small computational operations(Arithmetic operations).

 2. Machine Readable

-There must be an algorithm to translate the programming language code in an *unambigous* and *finite* way.
+There must be an algorithm to translate the programming language code in an *unambiguous* and *finite* way.
 The algorithm must be simple and straight-forward, and usually  takes time proportional to the size of the program.
 Machine Readability is ensured by restricting the structure of the programming language(syntax) to a *context-free grammar*(CFG) which is a